isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 ## Retrieving Reports of Consumers Who Submitted Opt-Out-of-Sale Requests

 Advertising Cloud generates monthly reports of IDs customers have submitted for opt-out-of-sale requests for the account.
 Each report is available as a tab-separated text file compressed into GZIP format.
-The data consolidates requests captured using CCPA opt-out-of-sale segments and any submissions made via the Privacy Service API.
-User IDs captured in CCPA opt-out-of-sale segments created in Advertising Cloud are identified by segment and by advertiser.
+The data consolidates requests captured using CCPA opt-out-of-sale segments that were created in Advertising Cloud DSP and any submissions made via the Privacy Service API.
+User IDs captured in CCPA opt-out-of-sale segments are identified by segment and by advertiser.
 Reports are generated on the first of each month for the previous month.
 For example, the monthly user list for June is available on July 1.

-You can retrieve links to the monthly reports that were created in the previous three months, either from within Advertising Cloud or by using the Advertising Cloud Trafficking API.
+You can retrieve links to the monthly reports that were created in the previous three months, either from within Advertising Cloud DSP or by using the Advertising Cloud Trafficking API.
 Each link is valid for seven days but refreshes each time a customer attempts to retrieve one.

-### Method 1: Retrieve Consumer Opt-Out-of-Sale Reports Within Advertising Cloud
+### Method 1: Retrieve Consumer Opt-Out-of-Sale Reports Within Advertising Cloud DSP

 1. Log into the advertiser's account in Advertising Cloud DSP at [https://www.tubemogul.com](https://www.tubemogul.com).
 1. In the main menu, select **Audiences > Segments**.